 It is one of the most used joints in your body and just like your knee, it has cartilage and meniscus which act as shock absorbers for the bones.

-TMJ might be associated with jawbone or muscle complications due to various factors, such as:
+TMJ might be associated with jawbone, ligament or muscle complications due to various factors, such as:

-Some of the more serious complications of TMJ include bone damage, face changes, locked jaw, scar tissue, and difficulty chewing.
+Some of the more serious complications of TMJ include bone damage, face changes, locked jaw, bite shifting, and difficulty chewing.
 Jaw popping and clicking happen when the meniscus gets shifted out of position leading to compression on the nerves and wear on the bone.

-The main symptoms of TMJ include moderate to severe pain, discomfort, and soreness in the jaw hinge joint and the surrounding area.
+The main symptoms of TMJ include moderate to severe pain, discomfort, and soreness in the jaw hinge joint in front of the ear and pain in the ear, neck, head and jaw.

 You might have other TMJ symptoms, such as: